 A new edition to the Tour de France in recent years, this Pyrenean this climb features again in July.
 It’s a tough challenge but a dead end and away from the Tour de France, a peaceful road that seems be used by cyclists and few others.

 The Route: the D522 starts in the village of Les Cabannes, 10km south-east of Tarascon-sur-Ariège in the Ariege department of France.
 It is 15.8km long for an average gradient of 7.9%.

 The Feel: leave the main valley road, pass a camp site and the road pitches up in an instant.
 This is like a description of the approach to Alpe d’Huez and the difference is this is a sleepier place, there’s not much happening on a normal day.
 France’s celebrated broadcaster Jacques Chancel grew up at the foot of the Aubisque and remarked how little happens in the area so the arrival of le Tour was a highlight of the year.
 Ride this when there’s no Tour and you’ll discover just how quiet the road is.

 A large sign for cyclists tells you what’s coming up before you reach the first hairpin bend.
 The road is wide as you’d expect for a ski station access road only there’s no ski station at the top, more of which later.
 The profile above shows a varying gradient but this isn’t so noticeable during the ride, a gear change here or there but this is a regular climb for the first 12km, compounded by the long straight sections, this isn’t the Pyrenean stereotype of irregular, narrow roads.

 There are no vertiginous views.
 The road climbs in woodland a lot, offering shade but few vistas until 4km to go when you reach the plateau.
-As the name suggests, the Plateau de Beille is a large open area the views open up but don’t imagine a tabletop flat, the road drags on as it climbs through the pastures and as long as the Tour isn’t in town you’ll find grazing animals wandering on the road.
+As the name suggests, the Plateau de Beille is a large open area the views open up but don’t imagine a tabletop flat, the road drags on as it climbs through the pastures and as long as the Tour isn’t in town you’ll find grazing livestock wandering on the road.